-C-DIT is conducting one day course in 'Migrating from Windows to Free Software' and one month course in 'Linux System Administration & Networking'.
-Around 1100 people (17 batches) have successfully completed

-C-DIT's Migration to GNU/Linux Training courses, and 32 (4 batches) have passed GNU/Linux system administration Course till November 2005.
+C-DIT is conducting a one day bimonthly course in 'Migrating from windows to free software & linux system administration & networking' course.
+Around 1100 people (17 batches) have successfully completed C-DIT's Migration to GNU/Linux Training courses, and 32 people (4 batches) have passed GNU/Linux system administration Course till November 2005.
 The Basic Course covers Introduction, Familiarisation and basic applications of GNU/Linux.
-They have also been conducting GNU/Linux training for Government Departments and institutions including IT Department, Vigilance Department, VSSC, RTTC, LIC and engineering colleges.
-They also conducted a one week specific training on Bioinformatics Applications on GNU/Linux for ICAR.
+They also conduct GNU/Linux trainings for Government Departments and institutions like IT Department, VSSC, RTTC11, LIC12, Vigilance Department etc. and for some Engineering colleges.
+They also conducted one week specific training on Bioinformatics Applications on GNU/Linux for ICAR13.